FDSN/StationXML/docs/level-network.rst

    .. container:: description

       The Network container.
 All station metadata for this network is contained within this element.
 A Description element may be included with the official network name and other descriptive information.
 An Identifier element may be included to designate a persistent identifier (e.g. DOI) to use for citation.
 A Comment element may be included for additional comments.
+An active Network should not use the endDate attribute.
+Unlike SEED, do not use an endDate in the distant future to mean active.

    .. container:: example